davidkhala/data/model/vendors.md

 - dedicated for Sybase

 ## ERwin Data Modeler
-- acquired by Quest Software
+- acquired by Quest Software in January 05, 2021
 - seafood price